All case studies

 Redis + Celery

-Real-time trip tracking pushed to client and driver apps
+Firebase push + WebSocket trip updates to client and driver apps

 03Key Decisions